 Wallace Stevens was born in Reading, Pennsylvania, on October 2, 1879.
 He attended Harvard University as an undergraduate from 1897 to 1900.
 He planned to travel to Paris and work as a writer, but, after working briefly as a reporter for the New York Herald Times, he decided to study law.
 Stevens graduated with a degree from New York Law School in 1903 and was admitted to the bar the following year.
 He practiced law in New York City until 1916.

-In 1914, under the pseudonym “Peter Parasol,” he sent a group of poems under the title “Phases” to Harriet Monroe for a war poem competition for Poetry magazine.
-Stevens did not win the prize, but his work was published by Monroe in November of that year.
+Though Stevens was focused on his legal career, he was also part of New York’s literary community.
+He had several friends among the writers and painters in Greenwich Village, including William Carlos Williams, Marianne Moore, and E. E. Cummings.
+In 1914, under the pseudonym “Peter Parasol,” he sent a group of poems under the title “Phases” to Harriet Monroe as entries for a war poem competition hosted by Poetry magazine.
+Stevens did not win the prize, but Monroe published his work in November of that year.

 Stevens died in Hartford, Connecticut, on August 2, 1955.